-Teachers' Fieldwork Masterclass Weekends
+Fieldwork Teachers' Masterclass Weekends

-What does the Masterclass involve?
+What does a Teachers' Masterclass involve?

 As a participant on this course you will undertake field visits, gather case studies, enhance your field teaching skills, share experiences with other teachers, participate in different field techniques and approaches, develop teaching resources for A Level and GCSE and adapt them for your local area.

 The dates for our 2016 Teachers' Masterclasses are as follows:

 - Human geography fieldwork Masterclass, RGS-IBG premises, Kensington, London: Friday 13th - Sunday 15th May 2016.
 This course will begin on Friday evening and finish at lunchtime on Sunday.
 Bob Digby will be running the fieldwork element, focusing on London's East End regeneration and a GIS element will take place on Sunday morning.
 See below for a programme for this event.